China search engine company Baidu posts slower revenue growth

-SAN FRANCISCO (Reuters) - Baidu Inc, China’s largest search engine company, posted its slowest quarterly revenue growth in more than two years, hurt by slowing sales as economic growth slows.
+SAN FRANCISCO, Oct 29 (Reuters) - Baidu Inc, China’s largest search engine company, posted its slowest quarterly revenue growth in more than two years, hurt by slowing sales as economic growth slows.

 Baidu said on Monday that revenue in the third quarter was $994.6 million, up 49.7 percent from the year-ago period.